ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/topdown-tool.md

 The Arm Topdown Methodology specifies a set of metrics and steps to measure them using the Telemetry Solution.

-Refer to [Arm Neoverse V1 Performance Analysis Methodology whitepaper](https://armkeil.blob.core.windows.net/developer/Files/pdf/white-paper/neoverse-v1-core-performance-analysis.pdf) for an introduction to the Arm Topdown methodology.
+Refer to the [Arm Neoverse V1 Performance Analysis Methodology whitepaper](https://armkeil.blob.core.windows.net/developer/Files/pdf/white-paper/neoverse-v1-core-performance-analysis.pdf) for an introduction to the Arm Topdown methodology.

 The Telemetry Solution requires Linux Perf to collect metrics.